arXiv/zzzArchive_arxiv-submission-preview/README.md

 ## Requirements

 1. Provide a ``preview`` resource via RESTful API.
-Resources should be identified by an URL-safe base64-encoded md5 hash of the source package from which it was generated, because:
+Resources should be identified by the source package ID and an URL-safe base64-encoded md5 hash of the source package from which it was generated, because:

    - Consumers should be able to specifically request a preview associated with a specific state of a submission upload workspace.
    - Not using submission ID, because compilation is submission-agnostic.